nyttikord/gomath/README.md

 ### Special case

-The written representation of calculus is definitely not compatible with computers.
+The written representation of calculation is definitely not compatible with computers.
 We use common signes and common conventions to prevent unwanted behaviors.
 For example, the multiplication is represented by `*` and not by `×`.

-The computer representation of calculus has some special cases.
+The computer representation of calculation has some special cases.
 How to interpret `5/2(1+2)`?
 And `-3^2`?
 All special cases and how they are interpreted are listed below.